nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Format: `list-date`

-* After `list-date` is entered, a window that contains a list of your important dates will be opened up.
+* After `list-date` is entered, a window containing a list of your important dates will be opened.

 ![list-date](images/DemoListDateCommand.png)